 ‘Your smartphone, YouTube and Google are your friends.
 Know how to use them.
 Get a new email address with your professional business name, not what you were doing before.
 Some things will make you nervous.
 Do you need to be on Twitter, know how to edit and upload a showreel yourself or do a self-tape?
 Keep learning.
 It’s part of your job.
 Don’t resist and then limit your opportunities.’

 ‘Set time aside each day for research.
 Engage with the industry, don’t worry about it.
 Send emails and letters.
+Brush up on your soft skills.
 The worst thing that can happen is that you don’t get a reply.
 Check how people want to be contacted.
 Use all available information and submit in the way requested.
 Casting directors and agents may not have time to respond but that doesn’t mean they haven’t read what you’ve sent.
 It’s part of their job to make sure they are on top of all possibilities for that upcoming job or space in the agency.
 They are a business and to do their jobs properly they need to stay ahead.’

 Be in control, get seen

 ‘If you can – write or direct.
 Make your own work.
 It helps you stay in control, you’re less reliant on others, and it puts credits on your CV.
 It will be original, not seen beforehand and therefore fresh.
 If you are putting on a show, maximise your chances of being seen and think of where and when people can go.
 Evenings are precious to casting directors so consider a pub venue at lunchtime.
 Be disciplined about watching others work.
 Go to the theatre regularly, watch and note everything.
 Not only is it useful to observe others and how they work, but vitally it gives you something interesting, up-to-date and fresh to talk about when you get that all important interview.
 Previews and press nights are good for meeting fellow professionals and helps build your network.’